vene/vene.github.io/content/blog/mirror.md

 We can see that even with a large learning rate, the reparametrization method takes much smaller steps, especially as it gets closer to the boundary of the domain.
-At any point $u$, recall the reparametrized gradient:
+At any point $u$, the reparametrized gradient can be written using the chain rule:

 $$ \pfrac{}{u} f(\sigma(u)) = \pfrac{f(x)}{x}\biggr\rvert_{x=\sigma(u)} \pfrac{\sigma(u)}{u}. $$